Biden calls first debate 'embarrassing for the country,' wonders how many people took 'kids away from the television'

 Trump throughout the debate talked over Fox News' Wallace and Biden, regularly lobbing personal attacks against the latter.
 At one point, as Wallace was attempting to move on to another topic, Wallace reminded the candidates: "I am the moderator of this debate."

-Biden, for his part, showed his frustration with Trump at times, telling him to "shut up, man" and say "everybody knows he's a liar."
+Biden, for his part, showed his frustration with Trump at times, telling him to "shut up, man" and saying "everybody knows he's a liar."
 Trump, meanwhile, hammered the point that Biden is allegedly controlled by the far-left wing of the Democratic party, saying that Biden would pack the Supreme Court, which Biden did not confirm or deny, and falsely saying that Biden has committed to implementing Medicare-for-all.
 Biden forcefully denied that point, noting that he was attacked during the Democratic primary for not vowing to eliminate private health insurance.

 Trump, in response to that comment, told Biden that he'd "lost the left."